-Whether, taking into consideration all of the evidence, including the circumstances of the offense, the defendant's character a n d background, and the personal m o r a 1 culpability of the defendant, there is a sufficient mitigating circumstance or circumstances to warrant that a sentence of life imprisonment rather than a death sentence be imposed.
+Whether, taking into consideration all of the evidence, including the circumstances of the offense, the defendant's character and background, and the personal moral culpability of the defendant, there is a sufficient mitigating circumstance or circumstances to warrant that a sentence of life imprisonment rather than a death sentence be imposed.

 TEX.
 CODE CRIM.
 PROC.
 ANN. art.
 37.071 § 2(e)(1) (Vernon Supp.
-2000).
+2003).